RobinLinus/coins-legacy/bitcoin-lite-network.md

 If we knew our keys age roughly, and had some trusted checkpoints, we could cut off all older headers.
 The compressed chain growth rate is only 2.4 MB/year.
 Suppose our keys are not older than 2 years.
 That's only 5 MB.

-It is possible to prune the headers chain down to 1 MB with techniques like [FlyClient](https://eprint.iacr.org/2019/226.pdf).
-A Merkle tree for headers interoperates perfectly with the output paths.
+Theoretically, it is possible to prune the headers chain down to 1 MB with techniques like [FlyClient](https://eprint.iacr.org/2019/226.pdf).
+A Merkle tree for headers interoperates perfectly with output paths.

 #### Download Chunks
 We want to query the UTXO set.
 So we download the UTXO paths.
 We do not download all chunks, but assume we need only the 2/3 most recent UTXOs.
 That is uncompressed 280 MB.
 Let's assume the compressed size is not more than 200 MB (because of the low entropy of 6 byte paths).